FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ## Deliverables \& Submission for Lab 4

-the deliverables for this lab are, writings, sketches, photos, and videos that show what your prototype:
+The deliverables for this lab are, writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
 * "Works like": shows what the device can do.
 * "Acts like": shows how a person would interact with the device.

 For submission, the readme.md page for this lab should be edited to include the work you have done:
 * Upload any materials that explain what you did, into your lab 4 repository, and link them in your lab 4 readme.md.
-* Link your lab 4 readme.md in your main Interactive-Lab-Hub readme.md.
+* Link your Lab 4 readme.md in your main Interactive-Lab-Hub readme.md.
-* Each group member should post their own copy of the work to their own repository, even if some of the work is the same for each person in the group.
+* Group members can turn in one repository, but make sure your Hub readme.md links to the shared repository.
-* Labs are due on Mondays, make sure to submit your lab 4 readme.md to Canvas.
+* Labs are due on Mondays, make sure to submit your Lab 4 readme.md to Canvas.

 ## Lab Overview